 Essential Coverage Elements in a Genuine Environmental Insurance Policy

 Genuine environmental insurance needs to have an insuring agreement that provides specific coverage for losses arising from the release or escape of pollutants.
-At a minimum, insurance coverage will apply to losses arising from:
+At a minimum, insurance coverage will apply to losses arising from the following.

 Bodily injury (mirrors and sometimes enhances the definition used in the general liability (GL) policy)

 Property damage (mirrors and sometimes enhances the definition used in the GL policy)

 Cleanup expenses (usually as required by environmental laws with available enhancements by class of business)

 Defenses costs (usually included within the limit of liability)